edenreich/Javascript-LazyForm-Module/README.md

 # Javascript-LazyForm-Module
 A simple module to collect the data from the form.
-Built as a fluent pattern so its easy to use.
+Built using a fluent pattern so its easy to use.

 ## How to use